fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

 Mobile Application Key Binding Response
 ----------------------------------------------------

-The Key Binding Response strictly depends on the context of the request; further details are provided in the :ref:`Relying Party Integrity Validation Response` and :ref:`Wallet Attestation Issuance Response` sections.
+The Key Binding Response strictly depends on the context of the request; further details are provided in the :ref:`Relying Party Key Binding Response` and :ref:`Wallet Attestation Issuance Response` sections.

 Mobile Application Key Binding Error Response